cockroachdb/docs/v2.2/architecture/life-of-a-distributed-transaction.md

   If the push succeeds, the operation continues.

   If this push fails (which is the majority of the time), this transaction goes into the [`TxnWaitQueue`](https://www.cockroachlabs.com/docs/stable/architecture/transaction-layer.html#txnwaitqueue) on this node.
 The incoming transaction can only continue once the blocking transaction completes (i.e., commits or aborts).
-- _Missing_, the resolver checks the write intent's timestamp.
-If it was created within the last two seconds, it exhibits the `PENDING` behavior, with the addition of tracking the push in the range's timestamp cache, which will inform the transaction that its timestamp was pushed once the transaction record gets created.
+- _Missing_, the resolver consults the write intent's timestamp.
+If it was created within the last two seconds, it treats the transaction record as exhibiting the `PENDING` behavior, with the addition of tracking the push in the range's timestamp cache, which will inform the transaction that its timestamp was pushed once the transaction record gets created.

     If the write intent is older than two seconds, the resolution exhibits the `ABORTED` behavior.